While dairy is definitely in a grey zone, we know that some of its constituents, like the fat (butter), contain a host of health promoting benefits.

 - Pour the milk in a heavy bottomed pan and let it heat at a medium low temperature making sure you stir often so it doesn’t scorch.
 The more fat in your milk, the less chance it will burn.
 You want to bring the milk to at least 180 F. Use either a thermometer making sure to stir before taking a measure or if you don’t have a thermometer look for small bubbles that form around the edges of the pan.
 This process kills off any other bacteria so the starter can have to whole place to play.

 - Before introducing the starter, cool the milk to around room temperature.
 The fastest way to do that is to pour the heated milk in the glass jar/bottles that you’ll use for the fermentation and to put those jar/bottles in a cold water bath.
 You can then stir the milk to make the process happen even faster.
-If you put the starter in a milk that’s too hot, you’ll kill it.
+If you put the starter in milk that’s too hot, you’ll kill it.

 - If using a powdered starter, follow their instructions as for the quantity to use.
 I like to work in one bigger glass jar instead of smaller glass bottles because it’s simpler to clean afterwards.
 I find that the 4 cups glass measuring cups are ideal for both cooling the milk, mixing the starter and fermenting the yogurt.
-If you use multiple bottle, you might want to have the cooled milk in on jar to mix-in the starter so you can be more accurate about the quantity.
+If you use multiple bottles, you might want to have the cooled milk in a jar to mix-in the starter so you can be more accurate about the quantity.
 If using leftover yogurt, prepare a paste of about 1/2 cup of the cooled milk with the 1/4 cup leftover yogurt.
 Mix-in this paste to the rest of the cooled milk.

 - Let the milk ferment for about 24 hours.
 The lactose should be completely digested by 24 hours, but you can let the fermentation go for longer without problem.

-- Place the jar of bottles in the refrigerator to cool and enjoy!
+- Place the jar or bottles in the refrigerator to cool and enjoy!
 You might sometimes end-up with a yogurt that is a bit more liquid than commercial yogurt, but often the taste won’t suffer.
 It all depends on the quantity and strength of the starter and temperature during the fermentation process.
 Most of the time though, it should come out just fine.
 Be aware though that once you take the fermented yogurt out of the oven it will still be runny, bit it will solidify as it cools.

 Yogurt cheese (Labneh)

 I like to make a soft cheese from time to time with my finished yogurt or sour cream.
 Sour cream effectively becomes cream cheese and it’s absolutely delicious.
 Yogurt also takes the same texture as cream cheese, only more tangy.
-Its ridiculously easy to make.
-Be sure the yogurt or sour cream has cooled in the refrigerated and line a fine colander with paper towels or layers of cheese cloth.
+It’s ridiculously easy to make.
+Be sure the yogurt or sour cream has cooled in the refrigerated.
+Line a fine colander with paper towels or layers of cheese cloth.
 Pour the yogurt or sour cream in the colander and then hang the colander over a pan, cover and let strain for 6 to 8 hours in the refrigerator or not.
 Some people like to attach the cheese cloth with a string and make it hang over their sink.
 The liquid that gets strained is water with whey protein.
 You can discard it, but you can also keep it and drink it, whey is a good quality protein.

 I hope you’ll like making and enjoying this delicious fermented creation and that your gut will thank you for all those nice little buggers you feed it.
 Dairy might be in a grey zone on a Paleo diet, but sometimes the benefits outweigh the potential problems.
 It might just be the case with yogurt.